 These snug fitting gloves can be lifesavers in the kitchen if you have shaky hands.
 They are cut-resistant, ultra thin and elastic so they stretch.
 And they are machine washable.
 While they are great in the kitchen, they also are great for carpentry, fishing and hobbies like woodcarving.
 They are available in 5 sizes from XS to XL.
 Available online.

 Because of the handle and non-skid base, Stay Bowl helps people who have difficulty eating due to lack of upper body and/or extremity control enjoy mealtime again.
 With an ergonomic, soft-feel handle that balances and stabilizes the bowl while simultaneously providing support to the upper body, this bowl allows for controlled movement of food to the mouth.
 Made from polycarbonate; scratch resistant, dishwasher and microwave safe.
-Price: $12.95 and offered by Maddak Ableware.
+Offered by Maddak Ableware.

 KEatlery utensils are weighted high quality 18/8 stainless steel utensils.
 Dining with KEatlery utensils, as with other weighted utensils, will lessen your hand tremors, allowing you to eat more successfully and with greater skill.
 And, they have the appearance of good quality flatware.